TakTraum/cmdr/docs/midimapping.md

 ![](midimapping_http://cmdr.acidbuddha.com/img/combocc.PNG)

 ### channel selector
-an alleviation is the channel selector which is not tied to the note/cc anymore. this is great to just move a complete mapping from channel 10 to channel 9. for those who want to. (this is in testing)
+an alleviation is the channel selector which is not tied to the note/cc anymore. this is great to just move a complete mapping from channel 10 to channel 9.